 - Work evenings, weekends and overtime during peak demand.

-You can't fully escape stress when on the job.
-HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
-The proper experience and tools can help address any concerns.
-Additionally, paid training and a consistent schedule help both installers and technicians fend off some of the most common triggers of work-related stress.
+Any job can be stressful.
+HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Sufficient experience and tools can help address any concerns.
+What’s more, paid training and a stable workload help HVAC professionals fend off some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
-Accessing and servicing large equipment can be exhausting.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Lifting heavy objects and performing repetitive motions are both common during HVAC work.
+Accessing and servicing large equipment can be strenuous.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Is HVAC a Recession-Proof Job?

-While a recession can affect any industry, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be required, which means professionals in HVAC can often find work in more places than other industries.
+While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the sheer popularity of heating and cooling equipment.
+Repairs and installation are always necessary, which means professionals in HVAC can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, technicians and installers will become even more important.
-New forms of heating and cooling systems consume less energy or obtain it from renewable sources like solar and wind.
-Environmentally sustainable HVAC equipment will continue to expand, as will the need for certified HVAC technicians.
+As HVAC equipment becomes more complex, reliable expertise will become even more important.
+Newer models of heating and cooling systems consume less energy or produce it from renewable sources such as solar and wind.
+Greener HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED on top of technical training.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED as well as specialized training.
 Other, more specialized (and higher paying) HVAC careers require additional education or certifications.

-Earn certifications by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which is typically six months to two years.
+You can become certified by signing up for classes at a community college or trade school.
+The time it takes to become an HVAC technician relies on the program, which is most often around six months to two years.
 Your employer might also require NATE certification.
-This refers to North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.
+This refers to North American Technician Excellence, this influential accreditation further develops your technical knowledge to ensure the highest quality services.

-Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
-At the same time, HVAC careers aren't reliant on things like advanced math.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, professional development means blending classroom programs with on-site training.
+At the same time, HVAC careers don’t require things like advanced math skills.
+While some math is involved, the bulk of an HVAC professionals’ skill set lies in critical thinking, in order to properly identify problems and ensure quality installation.

 Another advantage of a career in HVAC is almost zero student debt.

-According to Midwest Technical Institute, enrolling in a technical or trade school typically costs around $15,000.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
 A community college is usually around $5,000 per year.
-In comparison, the standard student debt for a bachelor’s degree is $25,921.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

-Your work schedule may vary on the work site as well as your specific skill set.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you are more likely to have a set schedule for regular business hours.
+The daily schedule may vary depending on where you work.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you will be more likely to keep to a set schedule for regular business hours.

 Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

 With the constant growth in HVAC careers, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners make between $56,600 and $68,000.
-However, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.
+Then again, salaries may fluctuate based on your location and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.

 Along with starting your own business, there are several other career opportunities.
 These include: